• Skip to main content

 • ½ cup evaporated milk (or whole milk)

-• ½ teaspoon dried thyme (use fresh if available)
+• ½ tsp dried thyme (use fresh if available)

 • fresh or dried parsley